 - Unsalted butter

 - Pure vanilla extract

-- Fold the broken pretzels into the batter using a spatula.
-If you try and use the mixer it will break the pretzels into tiny pieces and crumbs, resulting in a drier cookie.
+- Fold the broken pretzels into the batter using a rubber spatula or wooden spoon.
+If you try and use the electric mixer it will break the pretzels into tiny pieces and crumbs, resulting in a drier cookie.
 It’s best to do this step by hand.

-- Make sure to lightly flatten the cookie balls before baking.
+- Make sure to lightly flatten the balls of dough before baking.
 This will help to ensure the cookies bake evenly.

-- Always add a few Reese’s Pieces and pretzels to the top of the cookie balls before baking.
+- Always add a few Reese’s Pieces and pretzels to the top of the cookies before baking.
 This will give you a professional bakery-style cookie.

 - Don’t overcrowd your baking sheet with cookies.
 You want to leave lots of extra space for even baking.

 - Don’t overbake these cookies!
 They will firm up once they are cooled.
 The trick is to take the cookies out of the oven just before the middle is set.
 Take them out of the oven and let them continue to bake on the cookie sheet for 3-5 minutes before removing.